Kolosafo/gluex-assessment-app/README.md

 ---

 ## **Overview**
-> This Next.js application is built for GlueX Intern assessment for me
+> This Next.js application is my Gluex assignment submission
 > This app allows users to send crypto tokens from accounts of different ecosystems such as: EVM (Metamask), APTOS - Petra Wallet, Solana - Phantom Wallet

 ---